eosnetworkfoundation/engineering/process/aws-account-migration.md

     resources ---> |💲 Billing| enf
     enf ===x |Ownership| evm
 ```
-You can see each account is isolated with its own security policy, IAM users, groups, and resources.
+You can see each account is isolated with its own security policy, IAM, users, groups, and resources.
 DNS is delegated using public DNS infrastructure, not Route53 IAM, so DNS will continue to work during and after a migration.

 ## Prerequisites
 There are a few prerequisites to consider before migrating an AWS account.